By J. L. Starkey

 With a first name, a few dates, and a location, I searched for Katherine and found her in the 1910 census.
 At that time, she was living in Altoona with her husband George and their five children .
 According to the census, George and “Katie” had been married for thirteen years, so next, I searched newspapers for 1897 marriage announcements.

 According to news reports, George Lilly married a woman named Katie “Hibner” in February 1897 .
-A search of vital records resulted in the discovery of George and Katie’s marriage license application .
+A search of vital records led to George and Katie’s marriage license application .
 Finally, this search was going places!

 Not so fast.
 The trail for Katie Hibner ended with the marriage license application.
 Her parents’ names were on the document, but I could not find any other records with that surname.

 And Katie Huebner didn’t have to die on that December day in 1910.

 Katharina (“Katie”) Hübner was born on 16 April 1878 in Kirchbrombach, a village in the Brombachtal community of Hesse, Germany .
 In 1881, the family immigrated to the United States and settled in Altoona.
 They were known as the Huebner family, though the surname was often misspelled as Hubner or Hibner .

 Katie married George Lilly in February 1897, and over the next ten years she gave birth to five children.
 They were a typical Altoona family; Katie managed the household and cared for the children, and George worked for the Pennsylvania Railroad, or PRR.

 George and Katie seemed to have a good marriage, and their names appeared in news articles about parties and happy events .
 But in the summer of 1910, something changed in the Lilly home.

 In June 1910, George made the news when he deserted his wife and children.
 According to reports, he borrowed almost $200 (using the family’s furniture as collateral), collected his $80 paycheck, and disappeared for two months .